Instantons and the path to intermittency in turbulent flows: Instanton formalism

-To compute the instantons conditioned on entropy for $\beta \neq 0$, the variational problem given by~(\ref{eq:actionvariationalproblementropy}) can be solved numerically.
-For the values of the entropy used in Fig.~\ref{insta_exp_sim}, two solutions with the same action are found in each case: one with positive $u_0$ and one with negative $u_0$.
-For the data generated numerically from the diffusion model (Fig.~\ref{insta_exp_sim}(c, d)), the instantons match quite well the ridge of the PDF of velocity increments as a function of scale and many individual trajectories are within the vicinity of the instanton.
-In the K62 case ($\beta=0$), the variational problem can be solved analytically by exploiting the fact that \mbox{(\ref{eq:hamiltoneq1})--(\ref{eq:hamiltoneq2})} conserve $u\times p$.
-It is found that if the most probable increment at the integral scale is $u_0=0$, then the instanton, represented by the black dotted lines in Fig.~\ref{insta_exp_sim}, vanishes everywhere regardless of the imposed value of entropy (see Supplemental Material \cite{SM}).
-Finally and importantly, this explains why the K62 theory fails to capture the two distinct behaviors of the statistics conditioned on entropy shown for the cascade trajectories in Fig.~\ref{insta_exp_sim}.
-In combination with the analysis of $\Delta S_{med}$ in Fig.~\ref{fig:Action}(b), this can be explained by the well known fact that K62 underestimates the frequency of large fluctuations on small scales~\cite{FrischBook, Anselmet1984}.
-Although significant differences between the instantons and the ridge of the PDF are evident for the experimental data \mbox{(Fig.~\ref{insta_exp_sim}(a, b))}, we emphasize that the overall behavior of entropy dependent dynamics are reproduced qualitatively correct by the instantons for $\beta=0.044$.
-Note, we have chosen a simplified stochastic process with constant coefficients $\alpha(s)$, $\beta(s)$ and $\gamma(s)$ to obtain this principal result.\\
+To compute the conditioned instantons for $\beta \neq 0$ eq.~(\ref{eq:actionvariationalproblementropy}) can be solved numerically.
+For the values of the entropy used in Fig.~\ref{insta_exp_sim}, two solutions with the same action are found in each case: one with positive $u_0$ and one with \mbox{negative $u_0$}.
+For the data generated numerically from the diffusion model (Fig.~\ref{insta_exp_sim}(c, d)), the instantons match quite well the ridge of the PDF of increments and many individual trajectories are within the vicinity of the instanton.
+In the K62 case ($\beta=0$), the variational problem can be solved analytically by exploiting the fact that the coupled ODE~\mbox{(\ref{eq:hamiltoneq1})--(\ref{eq:hamiltoneq2})} conserve $u\times p$, with $\frac{d}{ds} u \times p = u \frac{dp}{ds} + p \frac{du}{ds} = 2 \beta p^2$.
+We find that if the most probable increment at the integral scale is $u_0=0$, then the variational problem does not have a solution for $S \neq 0$ (see Supplemental Material \cite{SM}, Appendix G).
+This explains why the K62 theory fails to capture the two distinct behaviors shown in Fig.~\ref{insta_exp_sim}: in this model there is no preferred trajectory for a given entropy exchange.
+In combination with the analysis of $P(\Delta S_{med})$ in Fig.~\ref{fig:Action}(b), this can be explained by the well known fact that K62 underestimates the frequency of large fluctuations on small scales~\cite{Frisch_1995, Anselmet_1984}.
+Although significant differences between the instantons and the ridge of the PDF are evident for the experimental data \mbox{(Fig.~\ref{insta_exp_sim}(a, b))}, we emphasize that the overall behavior of entropy conditioned dynamics are reproduced qualitatively correct by the instantons for $\beta=0.044$.
+Note, we have chosen a simplified stochastic process with constant coefficients $\alpha(s)$, $\beta(s)$ and $\gamma(s)$ to obtain this principal result.